21-Week Equity Challenge

 - Individuals are encouraged to take on the challenge themselves, or form groups for discussion and reflection.

-- Those who sign up will receive an email at the beginning of each week for 21 weeks, starting Monday, February 1 through Monday, June 21.
+- Those who signed up will received an email at the beginning of each week for 21 weeks, starting Monday, February 1 through Monday, June 21, 2021.

 - Weekly topics take participants through a journey that starts with understanding internalized racism and explores how racism permeates person-to-person interactions, institutions, and social structures.